nsupdate-info/nsupdate.info/docs/admin.rst

 ----------

-Now as the server is running, you can log in using the database administrator account you created in the syncdb step and use "admin" from the menu to start Django's admin.
+Now as the server is running, you can log in using the database administrator account you created in the manage migrate step and use "admin" from the menu to start Django's admin.

 You'll need to configure at least 1 nameserver / 1 zone to accept dynamic updates, see the "Domains" section in the "user" part of the manual.